 This guide will focus on exhaust hose style portables and discuss choosing the appropriate one for your window, installation tips, and other important considerations.

 Installing a portable air conditioner in windows is a simple DIY task.
-However, before any installation, you need to ensure that the exhaust hose hole and the window head are in perfect size.
+However, before any installation, you must ensure that the exhaust hose hole and the window head are in the perfect size.

 Is It Difficult To Do?